III. C. Evaluation Terms of Reference (ToR)

-The ToR of the evaluation are developed by the Project Manager.
+The ToR of the evaluation are developed and finalized by the Project Manager.

-IEU offers guidance during the drafting process, and reviews, comments on and clears the ToR.
+IEU clears the ToR.
 The Project Manager then informs the CLP about the evaluation, their role and asks them to comment on the evaluation questions.

-Once the ToR are cleared, the Project Manager proceeds with the identification, selection and recruitment of the evaluation team, following the guidelines and clearance process set by IEU.
+Once the ToR are cleared, the Project Manager proceeds with the identification, selection and recruitment of the evaluation team, following the guidelines.

 Most of the previous Sections (Please see Chapter II Sections C, D, E and Chapter III, Section A and B) of the present evaluation handbook (on purpose, scope, timing, budgeting etc.) actually come together in the various parts of the ToR, as described below.

 The ToR of the evaluation reflect the Project Manager's understanding of the overall framework of the evaluation.

 The ToR form an integral part of the agreement between UNODC and the independent evaluators.
 Well-considered and well-written ToR, with sufficient clarity and details, are therefore the foundation of a good evaluation and must contain the below content.
 Please see the Guidelines for Evaluation ToR in the Chapter 3 tools.

 The evaluation methodology is the approach used to collect and analyze data on the programme or project being evaluated.

 The Project Manager suggests an evaluation methodology; the evaluation team further develops the evaluation methodology, including the methodological tools, in the Inception Report.
 (Please see Chapter IV, Section C for further information on Inception Reports)

 The evaluation methodology provides the basis for the credibility of the evaluation results.